 Art is subjective; something that may be ugly to one may be beautiful to another.
-Some art pieces look like just paint splatter but show emotions through the work.
-Although sometimes ‘art’ can seem to be absurd- can you believe, a banana taped to the wall sold for US $120,000.
-However, art has no limits, and ‘some’ artists spend days creating a unique piece.
-It is truly an amazing industry full of talented individuals and businesses.
+Some art pieces look like paint splatter but show emotions through the work.
+Although sometimes ‘art’ can seem absurd, can you believe a banana taped to the wall sold for US $120,000?
+However, art has no limits, and ‘some’ artists spend days creating unique pieces.
+It is truly a fantastic industry full of talented individuals and businesses.
 In the art industry- the artists are responsible for creating art pieces, and a business (exhibition) is responsible for revealing them to the public.

-Thankfully there is a specific insurance for the art industry.
-We get, one wouldn’t typically link art and insurance, but art gallery insurance is critical for artists and exhibition businesses.
+Thankfully, there is a specific insurance for the art industry.
+We wouldn’t typically link art and insurance, but art gallery insurance is critical for artists and exhibition businesses.
 The insurance helps reduce and recover from unpredictable risks.
 This article will explain the common risks the insurance covers and why.

 What is Art Gallery Insurance?

-Art gallery insurance provides a comprehensive cover from the point the art collection has left the owner (artist or seller) to the point it’s been sold or returned.
-Therefore the cover includes when the art is in transit, in the gallery and transit to another location.
+Art gallery insurance provides comprehensive coverage from the point the art collection has left the owner (artist or seller) to the point it’s been sold or returned.
+Therefore, the cover includes when the art is in transit, in the gallery and in transit to another location.

-There are many things that could go wrong and can cost thousands to millions to solve.
+Many things could go wrong with art transportation and exhibitions, and they can cost thousands to millions to solve.

 The Best Art Gallery Insurance Covers:

-Being an art gallery business is nerve recking- the company is responsible for all the art on their property.
-Therefore, they have to be extremely careful of how they store, handle and show the art.
+Being an art gallery business is nerve-racking.
+The company is responsible for all the art on their property.
+Therefore, they must be cautious about storing, handling, and exhibiting the art.
 Some risks include sudden fires, floods, handling accidents and more.
-The riskiest times are when the public is viewing the art– not everyone will read the ‘Do not touch’ sign.
-A slight heavy touch can ruin the art and cost the exhibition thousands to renovate.
+The riskiest times are when the public is viewing the art– not everyone will read the ‘Do not touch sign’.
+A slightly heavy touch can ruin the art and cost the exhibition thousands to renovate.

 A saddening example of on-site damage is when an artist took three days to delicately arrange US $15,000 worth of Legos-which was destroyed by a five-year-old in a few seconds.
 Unfortunately, the child pushed it over accidently, even though there was a barrier to the public.
-In such cases, the gallery will be liable to pay a hefty compensation to the artist, even if it was not their fault.
-Additionally, artists may also lose their profit from the damaged art piece and won’t be able to re-use it in other exhibitions.
+In such cases, the gallery will be liable to pay hefty compensation to the artist, even if it was not their fault.
+Additionally, artists may lose their profit from the damaged art piece and be unable to reuse it in other exhibitions.

 In such situations, art gallery insurance is the perfect asset.
-First, the insurance will cover any damage that occurs on-site, no matter how it happens.
-The insurance will cover the restoration costs and compensation costs to the policyholder.
+The insurance will cover any damage that occurs on-site, no matter how it happens.
+Gallery insurance will also cover the restoration and compensation costs to the policyholder.
 Additionally, the insurance will provide a loss settlement fund if the art is beyond repair.
 Finally, it is the perfect insurance as the business can’t always control such accidents.

 Loss At Any Point

 There is always a chance of an art piece being lost during transit or misplaced.
 Loss of art can include the entire art piece or a component.
 Even if an element goes missing, it can change the look and expression.
-Unfortunately, a loss of parts can happen when a gallery deals with 50 plus art pieces.
+Unfortunately, parts can be lost when a gallery deals with 50-plus art pieces.
 The company has to report it, but the art may not find it.
 There are art pieces that have become famous due to this reason, as no one knows where the piece is.

 For example, a sculpture with multiple components may be taken from one location to another with a truck.
 Due to the bumpy roads, a component may detach from the main piece, and the off-loader may not notice.
-Eventually, the expert noticed a piece was missing- by then, the truck driver had thought of it as rubbish and disposed of it.
-As a result, the gallery lost the piece, and the art was just not the same without it (lost value).
+Eventually, by the time the expert notices, the truck driver may have disposed of it.
+As a result, the art will not be the same without it (lost value).

-Loss of art is complicated, and investigations will be held for days -to make sure it is, in fact, lost and not a fraud.
+Loss of art is complicated, and investigations will be held to ensure it is lost and not a fraud.
 After experts have completed the investigation, art gallery insurance will help the gallery or artist move forward.
 The insurance will provide the cost of re-creating the component, if possible.
-If not possible and the art has lost value, the insurance will provide the lost value cost and settlements.
+If it is not possible and the art has lost value, the insurance will provide the lost value cost and settlements.

 Unfortunately, art is never safe from unpredictable damage, whether resting or on the move.
 Art collections get moved from one location to another very often.
-The locations can include galleries, museums, auctions or even the buyers’ location.
+The locations can include galleries, museums, auctions, or buyers’ locations.
 When in transit, the risk of damage is high if not stored safely or not handled delicately.
-One sharp turn or slip of the hand can completely ruin or damage the art piece.
+One sharp turn or hand slip can completely ruin or damage the art piece.

-There is a long list of art robberies worldwide, some that have made painting disappear forever.
-Art crimes are getting rare due to the new technology in force in galleries, but it still happens once in a while.
-Especially when it is a small gallery business, theft can occur at any point from transporting to on-site.
+There is a long list of art robberies worldwide, some of which have made paintings disappear forever.
+Art crimes are getting rare due to the new technology in force in galleries, but they still happen occasionally.
+Especially in a small gallery business, theft can occur anywhere from transporting to on-site.
 Art criminals are mysterious; they might not steal the whole art piece but that gold piece from the sculpture.

 For example, the most recent big art case occurred in 2020.
-A well-known painting Frans Hals’ ‘Two Laughing Boys with a Mug of Beer’, was stolen from the museum Hofje Van Aerden in the Netherlands and has still been found.
-Once again, if art crime can occur in famous museums, there’s nothing stopping criminals from stealing art from small, medium galleries.
-Art thieves sell the painting on the black market to earn from their successful crimes.
+A well-known painting, Frans Hals’ ‘Two Laughing Boys with a Mug of Beer’, was stolen from the museum Hofje Van Aerden in the Netherlands and has still been found.
+Once again, if art crime can occur in famous museums, nothing stops criminals from stealing art from small, medium galleries.
+Art thieves sell the paintings on the black market to earn from their successful crimes.

 In criminal cases like these, the insurance companies will work with the police and investigate professionally to solve the crime.
 The investigators will do their best to find the criminal and the stolen art.
-Only if the experts cannot recover the art – the insurance will provide the cost of the art and loss settlement costs to the policyholder.
-Theft may be rare now, but it’s better to be ready in such situations with art gallery insurance.
+If the experts cannot recover the art – the insurance will provide the cost of the art and loss settlement costs to the policyholder.
+Theft may be rare now, but it’s better to be ready with art gallery insurance in such situations.